- Applications close

 - What are best-practice principles for future development of HRIs in logistic and factory settings?

-For over 5 years, QUT has collaborated with BMW Group in Germany in the field of robotics, autonomous systems, logistics and Industry 4.0.
+For over five years, QUT has collaborated with BMW Group in Germany in the field of robotics, autonomous systems, logistics and Industry 4.0.
 This MPhil project aims to determine advances in the area of HRIs and investigate best practice principles in respect to emotional and affective dimensions within logistics and factory settings.
 The findings can contribute to both corporate contexts (such as BMW Group) as well as the general field of advanced manufacturing.
 This has implication for improved design of autonomous robots, HRIs, best-practice principles for future application and may have positive impacts on safety, performance, effectiveness and acceptance of autonomous robots in these contexts.
 The partnership between BMW Group and QUT is a perfect case to help investigate this research.

 This scholarship is suited for future domestic research students interested in investigating and advancing cutting-edge knowledge in Robots, Autonomous Robotics, HRIs, HMI, Design within logistics and factory settings, situated within the Creative Industries Faculty, Industrial Design and the BMW Group + QUT Design Academy.
 The MPhil research will likely involve travel to BMW Group in Germany for fieldwork and data collection.